gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 implementation.
 I instrumented most of them but to no avail.
 They didn't take up any significant amount of time during the execution.

+I also carefully inspected the scheduler and it's run queues.
+Maybe the right threads just weren't running because of a bug in the scheduling algorithm?
+I didn't find anything wrong with it tough, the system was happily running all kinds of different threads at different times.

+Interrupts were another potential culprit: Maybe they didn't arrive or they didn't work properly.
+I dismissed the theory when I verified that the interrupt handler did indeed get invoked properly by pinging the system.

 Finally, I blamed rump itself (always good to blame others when desperate).
 But running the original rumpkernel as a unikernel in a VM revealed it does indeed work as intended with millions of GETs per second.

-What got me on the right track eventually was the fact that pinging the interface also showed the same anomaly (latency jumps between 5 and 0.9 ms):
+What got me on the right track eventually was the fact that pinging the interface also showed a similar anomaly with latency (although with less total variance).

 ```
 $ ping 172.31.0.10